An interactive floor that you can take places!

 How much will it cost to make a LUMOplay portable system?

 The good news is that the cost of building your own portable interactive floor setup is a fraction of the cost of a turnkey solution, as long as you're willing to do the work.
-You'll need the retail kit (available from SimplyNUC), an ultra short throw projector, and a boom stand to support the camera.
-The total cost will be around $2500 USD.
+You'll need:

 Recommended projector